mbernste/mbernste.github.io/_posts/2024-03-28-diffusion.md

 Here we see that to minimize the objective function, our model, $\epsilon\_\theta$, must accurately predict the Gaussian noise $\epsilon\_t$ that was added to $\boldsymbol{x}\_{t-1}$ to produce $\boldsymbol{x}\_t$!
 In other words, the model is a _noise predictor_.
 Given a noisy object $\boldsymbol{x}\_t$, the goal is to predict what parts of $\boldsymbol{x}\_t$ is recently added noise (i.e., noise added within the last timestep) and which parts of $\boldsymbol{x}\_t$ is the less noisy object $\boldsymbol{x}\_{t-1}$.
 In the next section, we will discuss how the model $\epsilon_\theta$ will be used to _remove noise_ from each $\boldsymbol{x}\_t$ in an iterative fashion to generate a new object $\boldsymbol{x}\_0$.
 However, before we get there, let's finish our discussion of the objective function.

-We are now nearing the final form of the denoising objective function proposed by [Ho, Jain, and Abbeel (2020)](https://arxiv.org/pdf/2006.11239.pdf).
+If you are still following along, we are now nearing the final form of the denoising objective function proposed by [Ho, Jain, and Abbeel (2020)](https://arxiv.org/pdf/2006.11239.pdf).
 The authors simplified $L_t$ by simply removing the constant term in front of the squared error term and found that removing this term did not greatly affect the performance of the model:

 $$L_t := \vert\vert \epsilon_t - \epsilon_\theta(\boldsymbol{x}_t(\boldsymbol{x}_0, \epsilon_t), t) \vert\vert^2$$